lit/lit-element/docs/_guide/use.md

 ## Build for production {#build}

-LitElement is published on npm using JavaScript Modules.
-This means it can take advantage of the standard native JavaScript module loader available in all current major browsers.
+Elements built with LitElement are published to npm as standard JavaScript modules so that they can be loaded with the native module loader available in all current major browsers.

-You will need a light transform to resolve LitElement's npm dependencies.
+However, LitElement and elements built with it import their dependencies using bare module specifiers.
+In order to be loaded by a Web browser, a light transform is required to resolve the bare specifiers.

 This can be done with a bundler such as WebPack or Rollup.

 The following example configuration for [Rollup](https://rollupjs.org/guide/en) resolves modules and dependencies, and bundles the output.